kigsmtua/insomnia-hmac/README.md

 # insomnia-hmac
-Sign HMAC requests using insomnia
+Sign HMAC requests using insomnia and sets a header called Authorization-Signature